ubccpsc/310/docs/26w1/project/index.md

 ## Where this is going

-The Registrar's Office wants **v3**, and you're going to design and build it.
-But you don't start there, because you can't responsibly change a system you don't understand.
+The Registrar's Office wants **v3**, and you're going to design and build it!

-The term runs in four moves:

-**First, you find out what you're dealing with.** [D1](d1-drop-in-a-feature.md) asks for one small feature, added however seems right to you.
-No procedure, no guidance.
-The point is to learn what changing this system actually costs, in your hands, before anyone hands you vocabulary for it.
+**First, you find out what you're dealing with.** [D1](d1-drop-in-a-feature.md) asks for two small features that will help you get acquainted with the codebase.
+The point is to experience and reflect on what changing an inherited software system actually costs.

 **Then you get it under control.** D2 points at a part of the system that reaches out to the network (making it difficult to test) which the inherited test suite